Uniform and Equipment

 General Note

-Each evening the timetable should be checked and the necessary books and equipment packed for the following day.
+Each evening the timetable should be checked via the Edulink App and the necessary books and equipment packed for the following day.

 We are very proud of our high standards of uniform as it is very much part of our ethos.
 We expect our students to dress in a professional, formal and corporate manner, i.e. what you would wear in a formal office environment.